ohmvaghela/banking/README.md

         * MSE - 11.4%
     * Non-priority sector - 55.2%
         * Top coal, retail loans, personal loans , Computer software, housing loans

+# Sri Lanka crisis

+* Years of mismanagement
+    * Imports are more then exports - trade deficit
+    * Spends more then It earns - budget deficit
+    * It kept on borrowing - Debt- GDP ratio - 100+ precent
+    * Deep tax cuts
+    * Due to this investors fled country
+    * april 2021 banned all chemical fertilisers
+        * shortage of dollor to buy fertilisers
+        * agariculture production fell by 50%
+            * Need to import rice
+        * Baned improt on luxary goods
+    * Went from pro-market approch to welfare driven mode
+        * invested in infrastructure
+    * Covid-19 Hit the tourism - 13% GDP
+    * Bleeding foriegn reserves
+    * Huge debts
+    * Inflation
+    * tanking currency

 ######## why committee setup ( Reserve Bank of India Act, 1934)
 > * Deflation vs disinflation